KDugg84/CI-eGrub-MS4-GP/README.md

 # eGrub

 For my fourth and last project (MS4) I decided to create a fast food delivery site/application that allows users to make fast food orders by selecting from a set menu of items and inputting their address details for delivery.
-The site includes the use of an e-commerce payment gate to allow users to pay for their orders before they are dispatched.
+The site includes the use of an ecommerce payment gate to allow users to pay for their orders before they are dispatched.
 There is also a staff login area where staff can view the total number of orders for the day and the total revenue generated for that particular day and the ability to sign-off an order as completed for dispatch.

 ![AmIResponsive]